Juhi Chawla: Established actress (1990–1997)

+Setback (1998–1999)

 In 1998, she appeared once again alongside Shah Rukh Khan in Duplicate, the film was produced by Yash Johar and directed by Mahesh Bhatt.
-The film though was the 12th highest grosser of the year, but underperformed at the box office upon its release.
+Despite ranking as the 12th highest grosser of the year, the film underperformed at the box office upon its release.
 The same year, she appeared in Hrishikesh Mukherjee's swan song Jhooth Bole Kauwa Kaate alongside Anil Kapoor; the film was received well by critics for its reminiscence of Mukherjee's films, with one critic calling it a "a classy comedy".
 The same year, she also appeared in Priyadarshan's rural drama Saat Rang Ke Sapne opposite Arvind Swamy.
 The film underperformed at the box-office, but Khalid Mohamed wrote of her that she is "only saving grace.
 Lovely to look at and an instinctive actress, she's a likeable as ever."
 The same year, she starred in the Malayalam detective comedy Harikrishnans opposite Mohanlal and Mammootty.
 Harikrishnans was a commercial success.

-In 1999, she appeared in Arjun Pandit alongside Sunny Deol.
+In 1999, she appeared in Arjun Pandit opposite Sunny Deol.
 She played a woman who seeks revenge in the film and described her character as "a role with negative shades".
-The critical reception to the film was lukewarm, but Chawla's work was better received.
-The film was the thirteenth highest grossing film of 1999, and emerged as a moderate critical and commercial success.
+The film was the thirteenth highest-grossing film of 1999, and emerged as a critical and commercial success.
+Chawla's work was well received in this movie.
 The same year, she also starred opposite Sanjay Dutt in the adventure film Safari, a critical and commercial failure.
 She worked free of charge in the Punjabi-language biographical film Shaheed Udham Singh, based on the life of Udham Singh.